 The Stroke Association provides useful information for families and carers of stroke patients.
-Please click here for a link.
+Please click here for more detail.

-What you may be ale to do to help your relative or friend recover
+What you may be able to do to help your relative or friend recover

 Keep informed, speak to nurses, therapists and doctors.